IK-Robin/leaflet-js-map/readme.md

     of that marker.You Can Change Any Information There And Click The Update button to save the change.
 ## Delete
-If you change your mind to delete the marker then you can  easily do it from here just click the marker it open a popup you just click "Delete" button to delete The  a marker from the map?
+If you change your mind to delete the marker then you can  easily do it from here just click the marker it open a popup you just click "Delete" button to delete The  marker from the map?

 ## Dashbord
 The dashboard is indecate that  you can click on it to view more information about a location or zoom into a particular area.
-I

 The dashboard is where you can interact with the application.
 It includes:
-1. Here you can add the deflult Latitude to see the map  at that location when the page loads.
+1.You can add the default latitude to view the map at that location when the page loads.

 2. default map zoom  level.
 You can use this feature to view different areas on the map by changing the zoom level.

  If you Want to Edit the Map marker or Default View  details.